 There isn’t a huge change to the Siri voice, but she does sound a little bit nicer!

 The Joys of Beta Running

 You can run multiple app in Slide Over.
 Drag them on top of one another.
 Slide your finger up from the bottom of the screen to see the apps fanned out across the screen.
 For the life of me I can’t get to switch between the apps at the side of the screen.
 I have to get them to fan out in a stack and choose the one I want.
 Try too many times and it crashes the operating system, then nothing works.
 You can expect things like this when running a beta.
 Certainly not advisable to put a beta on your work machine.
 I have the iPadOS set up on my old iPad Pro.
 I had to to a reboot to get things moving again.
 Such is the beta life living on the edge of technology.
 When it does work, it will be great.

 It takes a while to learn how to set up all these new views and ways of working.
 I had the widgets pinned to the left of the home screen and I wanted to get rid of it.
 I hunted through the settings and finally did some GoogleFoo to find I need to scroll to the bottom of the widgets to tap on edit to turn it off.
 Then it was still on the screen.
 So I thought I’d done it wrong.
 Nope, I just had to swipe it off the screen.
 Sorted!

 The App Store is different

 There used to be a button on the bottom of the screen for updates.
 Now you have to hit your picture Nat the top right to go to account and see pending updates.
 For the moment nothing is updating.
 I have 104 updates waiting in the wings.
-It will be next week before the public beta drops and some of these bugs will be fixed.
+It will be next week before the public beta drops and they will fix some of these bugs.
 Like I said good job I put it on a spare iPad.

 The Files app is getting some love.
 You’ll be able to use generic external media.
 Local storage gives you the opportunity to create folders, save files and reorganise at will.